- Keep a record of your health conditions, surgeries, allergies, and medications.

 - Ask your pediatrician for a referral to an adult provider

-- Check the health care providers listed under your parent(s) or guardian(s) health insurance policy
+- Check the health care providers listed under your or your parent(s) or guardian(s) health insurance policy (easy way to do this is on their website!)

-- Meet with your new HCP to see if he/she is a good match for you
+- Meet with your new PCP to see if they are a good match for you

-What can I do to make my transition to adult health care easy?
+What can I do to make my transition to adult health care easier?

 - Learn about your health insurance and the coverage you have.